Module 14: Handling Maintenance Requests – LandlordPass

 Landlords who delay repairs face real consequences at the RTB:

-• Health-related claims — if mould, pests, or unsafe conditions develop because you did not respond
+• Health-related claims — if mould, pests, or unsafe conditions develop because you did not respond (RTB Policy Guideline 1)

 The Tenant's Obligation to Report

 This works both ways.
-Under the RTA and Policy Guideline 1, the tenant has a duty to maintain reasonable cleanliness and to report problems that could cause further damage.
-A tenant who sees a slow drip under the kitchen sink and says nothing for three months until the cabinet rots may be liable for the resulting damage.
+Under RTA s.32 and RTB Policy Guideline 1, the tenant has a duty to maintain reasonable cleanliness and to report problems that could cause further damage.
+Tenants must now report maintenance issues in writing (email, letter, or text message) — verbal reports alone are not enough under updated government guidance.

 Key Point